Medford High School (Massachusetts)

-Medford High School is a public high school located in the western edge of the Lawrence Estates section of Medford, Massachusetts on the southwest border of the Middlesex Fells Reservation.
+Medford High School is a public high school located in the western edge of the Lawrence Estates section of Medford, Massachusetts, on the southwest border of the Middlesex Fells Reservation.
 Students in the City of Medford may also attend the Medford Vocational-Technical High School on the same site, or the Curtis/Tufts alternative high school in South Medford.

 History

 The Old High School building was built between 1894 and 1896 with a rear wing including a gym added in 1914 to its location on 22-24 Forest Street near Medford Square.
 Additional North and South wings were added in 1929 and 1939 respectively and those wings were the only ones in use following a fire in 1965 until the close of the school in 1971.

 The current campus was completed in that year and during the first decade of the 2000s underwent a major renovation in the third phase of the district's three phase school improvement plan.
 Between 2013 and 2014, Medford High School underwent additional renovation to improve its science labs and reopen its pool.

-Race riots occurred in the 1970s and 90s.
-Dozens of police officers and troopers were sent in riot gear to restore order in the one in 1992.
+In 1964, 1977, and 1992 racial brawls occurred at Medford High School, injuring several students and bringing police to the school to restore order.

 In 2013, the Medford High School Alumni Association (MHSAA) was founded.
 The Association serves as a networking bases among all MHS Alumni and works to give back to the MHS community.

+On December 19, 2022, a 17 year old student was stabbed in a Medford High School bathroom following an altercation.
+The school was placed on lockdown and one student was taken into custody.